In 2018, the French House will celebrate 100 years of service to the UW-Madison community and our students of French.

 In the post-WWII era, faculty teas, receptions, soirées, dinners, réunions of the Circle Français, concerts and other events gave proof to the statement that “C’est

-Fortunately, one of the original stockholders, Mrs. Slaughter, came to the rescue.
+Fortunately, one of the original stockholders, Mrs. Gertrude Slaughter, came to the rescue.
 This Amie de la Maison Française, UW-Madison honorary degree recipient, patroness of the arts, author, and Grande Dame announced that she intended to leave her home at the end of Frances Street to the French House.
 How fortuitous that the organization return to its original roots in Madison on the shore of Lake Mendota, just across the street from where it all began.
 In the past, Mrs. Slaughter had accommodated many student boarders — including Maurice Gras, professor emeritus of French and past president of the French House, Inc. — and so it was quite natural that her home continues to support French and francophone studies in Madison.
 Unfortunately in 1963 when the Grande Dame passed away, a number of repairs and city ordinances made remodeling her home impossible for it to become a residence for 30 or so students.
 Reluctantly, the French House committee decided to demolish the old Victorian home but spared much of its furnishings and even the glass from the front door.
-These items, as well as the spirit of Mrs. Slaughter live on in the more modern French House that remains at 633 North Frances Street.
+These items, as well as the spirit of Mrs.

 This French House remains an active part of the UW-Madison community.
 Weekly dinners and lunches, the Ciné-club, meetings of the Circle Français, numerous departmental receptions and conferences, and most recently, classes for the Alliance Française all take advantage of what this building has to offer.